-Students entering the School of Telecommunications as fall quarter freshmen must successfully complete TCOM 100 and earn a "C" or better in TCOM 110, 201, and 202 before enrolling in telecommunications courses at or above the 300 level.
-Transfer students and advanced freshmen must complete only TCOM 110, 201, and 202, and earn a "C" or better in each course.
+Students entering the School of Telecommunications as fall quarter freshmen and transfer students must successfully complete TCOM 100 or TCOM 101 and earn a "C" or better in TCOM 203, 204, and 205 before proceeding in the major.

 Corollary

 Each student in the School of Telecommunications is required to complete a corollary of coursework.
 These are courses outside telecommunications selected by you and your advisor to enhance your area of interest.
 The corollary totals a minimum of 35 credit hours (20 at the 300-400 level), from no more than two areas.
 For instance, students in the video production sequence might choose courses from the School of Film, while students interested in politics and the media might find courses from the political science area useful.